Watch the webinar now:

 Importance of product costing in purchasing

 Product costing is essential in the procurement process to ensure cost efficiency and competitiveness.
 It enables buyers to evaluate suppliers' price demands and conduct targeted negotiations.
-Thanks to the transparency of cost structures, potential savings can be identified and make-or-buy decisions can be made on a sound basis.
+Thanks to the transparency of cost structures, potential savings can be identified and make-or-buy analyses can be made on a sound basis.

 • Negotiation basis: Better understanding of costs enables effective price negotiations.